 As measured by the state assessment, the school's mean student growth percentile rank in English language arts and math will meet or exceed the select peer schools' mean student growth percentile rank.
 Select peer schools are the set of school buildings determined annually by GVSU to be the most demographically, socioeconomically, programmatically, and geographically similar to the school.

+Date: 5/7/2019

-Date: 5 /14 /19 Wale moury Board President/Vice President Signature
+Board President/Vice President Signature

 Secretary's Certification: